npm JavaScript

 JavaScript

-Create a folder for the new node module.
+I created a folder for the new node module.

 $ mkdir haddley-factorial-js

-Navigate to the new folder
+I navigated to the new folder.

 $ cd haddley-factorial-js